m-r-urbanic/2-Porfolio-Web/README.md

 This project is a personal portfolio of the projects and assignments I create through the bootcamp.
 This webpage contains a profile picture and contact information, the project link sections will lead to blank webpages initially and will be updated as I progress through the course.

 This is showcasing my understanding of HTML and CSS in order to make a basic webpage.

+All code outside sources and code utalized are linked below in the "Credits" section.
+Each image used other than my profile picture (which is taken and owned by myself) is also linked in the credits section.
+Because I do not have projects to display yet, clicking on each project image will take the user to the source of the image used.
 ## Installation

 This project can be downloaded (as a whole) and ran in Visual Studio Code with no additional modifications.